ga-wdi-boston/html-angular-directives/README.md

 1. Data-Binding

-   We've used templating engines like Handlebars and Jade to bind data to templates with javascript before, but now, our template will be written in html and live in the DOM.
+   We've used templating engines like Handlebars to bind data to templates with javascript before, but now, our template will be written in html and live in the DOM.
 Angular's template engine binds the data to our template AFTER the DOM has loaded, not before.
 This allows us to do some nifty tricks like use two-way data-binding.

 2. Custom HTML tags